Brioche with Tuppo: The Soft Secret of Sicilian Breakfast!

 Portioning |

-Precise cutting of the dough into 60-70g units |
+Precise cutting of the dough into units of 60-70g |

-Uniformly sized brioches |
+Uniformly sized brioche |

-Rotating the dough on the surface with a circular motion |
+Rotation of the dough on the surface with a circular motion |

-Taut and smooth surface |
+Tight and smooth surface |

 Shaping the tuppo |

-Taking about 1/5 of the dough, rounding it, and positioning it |
+Taking about 1/5 of the dough, rounding, and positioning |

-Well-defined central protrusion |
+Well-defined central protuberance |

 Baking: Ideal Temperatures and Times

-Baking ideally takes place in a preheated static oven at 180-190°C (350-375°F) for about 12-15 minutes, which is sufficient time to ensure internal cooking without excessively dehydrating the dough.
-An empirical but effective test to check for doneness is to gently tap the bottom of the brioche: a hollow sound indicates it's ready.
+To prevent the brioche from sticking and to facilitate cleaning, it is recommended to line the baking tray with parchment paper before placing the brioche for baking.
+Ideally, baking should occur in a preheated static oven at 180-190°C for about 12-15 minutes, a time sufficient to ensure internal cooking without excessively dehydrating the dough.
+An empirical but effective test to check for doneness is to lightly tap the bottom of the brioche: a dry sound indicates that it is ready.

-Variations and Pairings
+Variants and Pairings

 Regional Versions and Differences

-In the Messina area, you can find the "cunzata" (seasoned) brioche, enriched with sugar granules and sesame seeds on the surface, while in the Ragusa area, the traditional recipe includes a light hint of cinnamon in the dough.
+In the Messina area, you can find the "cunzata" (dressed) brioche, enriched with sugar granules and sesame seeds on the surface, while in the Ragusa area, the traditional recipe includes a slight hint of cinnamon in the dough.
+Some innovative pastry shops have created variants that include non-traditional ingredients like saffron, Bronte pistachio, or Modica chocolate in the dough, creating interesting fusions that still respect the original structure and technique.

 -

-Pure, slightly warmed, to appreciate its softness and delicate buttery flavor.
+Pure, slightly warmed, to appreciate its softness and delicate buttery flavor

 -